indigotree/www-bagnallcentre-com/content/whats-on/cooking-to-combat-diabetes.md

 ---
-title: "Cooking to Combat Diabetes"
+title: Cooking to Combat Diabetes
-starts_at: 2018-07-14T10:00:00
+description: >-
+  If you would love to gain control of your diabetes by making some simple but powerful diet and lifestyle changes, this class is for you.
+yoast_keyword: diabetes
 draft: false
-description: "If you would love to gain control of your diabetes by making some simple but powerful diet and lifestyle changes, this class is for you."
+starts_at: 2018-07-14T10:00:00.000Z
-featured_image: "/uploads/kitchen-with-table-cloths.jpg"
+featured_image: /uploads/kitchen-with-table-cloths.jpg
-event_categories: []
+event_categories: featured
 ---
 ![Photo of Hilda Solomons](/uploads/image-hilda-solomons.jpg)

 This class is aimed at diabetics of all types and their families.
 The class will equip you to make simple but powerful changes to your diet and lifestyle which can halt the progression of, and in some cases reverse, your diabetes.

 You will learn;

-1) Which foods are to be avoided by all diabetics and why;
+1. Which foods are to be avoided by all diabetics and why;

-2) Which foods are to be encouraged for all diabetics and why;
+2. Which foods are to be encouraged for all diabetics and why;

-3) How to plan and prepare some simple, delicious, satisfying, nutritious dishes and meals which will actively reduce and balance your blood sugar;
+3. How to plan and prepare some simple, delicious, satisfying, nutritious dishes and meals which will actively reduce and balance your blood sugar;

-4) How to organise your family schedule, your kitchen, your food preparation and your mealtimes to best combat your diabetes.
+4. How to organise your family schedule, your kitchen, your food preparation and your mealtimes to best combat your diabetes.

 These specialised Cooking to Combat Diabetes classes will run from 10am till 1pm, and from 2pm till 5pm on Saturday 7th and Saturday 14th July.